 It has more activities than Nantucket and is a shorter ferry ride.
 While you are there, you can visit beaches, shop, eat delicious food, bike, take nature walks, and more.

 In the fall, it hosts the Eastern States Exposition, which is one of the top ten fairs in the country.
-Taking place over 17 days in the late summer/early fall, the Big E (as it’s called) offers agriculture events, concerts, amusement rides, and more.
+Taking place over 17 days in the late summer/early fall, the Big E (as it’s called) offers agriculture events, concerts, amusement rides, fun amusement-park food/snacks, and more.
 It’s fun to visit at least once with your family.

 Springfield is also home to the Basketball Hall of Fame and the Dr. Seuss Museum.
 Basketball lovers should definitely visit the Hall of Fame at least once.
 It doesn’t take too long to tour, although there are events and activities that also take place there.